aefarrell/aefarrell.github.io/_posts/2021-05-22-building_infiltration_example.md

 ![svg](/images/building_infiltration_example_files/output_57_0.svg)

-For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://nbviewer.org/github/aefarrell/aefarrell.github.io/blob/main/_notebooks/2021-05-22-building_infiltration_example.ipynb)
+For a complete listing of code used to generate data and figures, please see the [corresponding julia notebook](https://github.com/aefarrell/aefarrell.github.io/blob/main/_notebooks/2021-05-22-building_infiltration_example.ipynb)
 {: .notice--info}

----
+## References

++ <a name="ashrae-2017">ASHRAE</a>.
+2017. *2017 ASHRAE Handbook - Fundamentals (SI Edition).*
++ <a name="lees-1996">Lees</a>, Frank P. 1996. *Loss Prevention in the Process Industries, 2nd ed.* Oxford: Butterworth-Heinemann